Reporting

 Consider these common scenarios:

 2. Notes Are Trapped in Silos: Qualitative impact is just as important as quantitative metrics.
-If case notes are stored in separate files or paper binders, you cannot easily summarize client stories for a funder report.
+If case notes are stored in separate files or paper binders, you can't easily summarize client stories for a funder report.

 When these gaps exist, the end-of-quarter period becomes a frantic attempt to reconstruct the story of your impact from scattered fragments.